HallofFamer/KtLox/README.md

 - Improved object model - Everything is an object, including nil, true, false, number, string, etc.
 - Framework for writing Native functions and classes.
 - root class Object which serves as superclass of every class.
-- (maybe) Optimization of the parser/resolver that does constant folding, dead code elimination and more.

 ### KtLox v1.2.0
 - Full Fledged Standard Library: Boolean, Number, String, Array, Dictionary, DateTime, etc.